-They may be facing issues and life events including:
+Your child and family may be facing issues and life events including: –

 - Recent Mental or Physical Health Diagnosis

-- Changes in home life – Parental separation/Family breakdown/Moving location/New sibling
+- Changes in home life – Parental separation/New Blended family/Moving house/ New siblings.

-- Changes in School Life – Moving year group or school, friendship breakups, exams, social difficulties.
+- Changes in School Life – Moving school or year group, friendship breakups, exams.